seansovine/audio_dsp/README.md

 	<img src="images/audio_player.png" alt="drawing" width="500"/>
 </p>

-The colorful arrow in the middle of the image is a real-time sound level indicator.
+The colorful arrow in the middle of the image is a real-time sound level indicator, and the line below it is a progress bar showing how much of the file has played.

 __Main files:__